nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 nrf_modem_os_event_notify()
 ===========================

-This function is called by the Modem library when an event occurs and all threads waiting in :c:func:`nrf_modem_os_timedwait` function wake up.
+This function is called by the Modem library when an event occurs and all threads waiting in :c:func:`nrf_modem_os_timedwait` function must wake up.

 *Required action*:

-Wake up all sleeping threads in :c:func:`nrf_modem_os_timedwait` function.
+Wake up all threads sleeping in the :c:func:`nrf_modem_os_timedwait` function.
-For details, see :c:func:`nrf_modem_os_timedwait`.
+See :ref:`nrf_modem_os_timedwait` for more details.

 nrf_modem_os_alloc()
 ====================